Famous Folks Who Did Forensics

 REPORTERS, MEDIA PERSONALITIES, OTHER IMPORTANT FOLKS

-- Oprah Winfrey competed in Lincoln-Douglas Debate in high school and competed at National Forensics League nationals.
+- Oprah Winfrey was on the debate team in high school and she competed at National Forensics League nationals.

 - Dateline NBC anchor and news correspondent Jane Pauley competed in Original Oratory and earned the state championship in Girls Extemp.
 She had a high school rivalry in Original Oratory with Shelley Long from Cheers.
 Long is rumored to have beat Pauley in the state finals and went on to win the NFL national tournament in 1967 with a persuasive speech advocating sex education in public schools.